 TUís Master of Science Degree In Criminal Justice, Justice Administration Concentration

-Bringing The Real World Into The Classroom: The MSCJ, Justice Administration Concentration
+Bringing The Real World Into The Classroom: The MS, Justice Administration Concentration

-Tiffin Universityís Master of Science Degree in Criminal Justice (MSCJ), with a concentration in Justice Administration, is an outstanding example of how the real world meets the classroom experience.
+Tiffin Universityís Master of Science (MS) Degree in Criminal Justice, with a concentration in Justice Administration, is an outstanding example of how the real world meets the classroom experience.
 Our faculty members have all been working professionals in the field, and our students are also working professionals, which provides for an exciting dialogue and a dynamic education filled with connections.